TAKE CARE OF YOUR CLOTHES

-- Drying—Dry in a drying cabinet or tumble dryer; if access to either is not available [Again, I am unsure of my interpretation here; see comment below], iron on low heat with a towel between the iron and garment.
+- Drying — Dry in a drying cabinet or tumble dryer; if access to either is not available, iron on low heat with a towel between the iron and garment.
 Heating the garment in some way after washing restores the water-repellent treatment.

 Repairing minor damage

 Sometimes adventuring gets a little rough, and we end up with tears or holes in a shell garment.
 It’s usually possible to repair such minor damage with the help of tape (duct tape solves everything!) or a special patch repair kit for shell clothing that can be purchased at most outdoor stores.
 If employing the latter, keep two important things in mind: